Margaret Wise Brown: Life and career

 Brown's first published children's book was When the Wind Blew, published in 1937 by Harper & Brothers.
 Impressed by Brown's "here and now" style, W. R. Scott hired her as his first editor in 1938.
 Through Scott, she published the Noisy Book series among others.
 As editor at Scott, one of Brown's first projects was to recruit contemporary authors to write children's books for the company.
-Ernest Hemingway and John Steinbeck neglected to respond, but Brown's hero Gertrude Stein accepted the offer.
+Ernest Hemingway and John Steinbeck neglected to respond, but Brown's hero, Gertrude Stein, accepted the offer.
 Stein's book The World is Round was illustrated by Clement Hurd, who had previously teamed with Brown on W. R. Scott's Bumble Bugs and Elephants, considered "perhaps the first modern board book for babies".
 Brown and Hurd later teamed on the children's book classics The Runaway Bunny and Goodnight Moon, published by Harper.
-In addition to publishing a number of Brown's books, under her editorship W. R. Scott published Edith Thacher Hurd's first book, Hurry Hurry, and Esphyr Slobodkina's classic Caps for Sale.
+In addition to publishing a number of Brown's books, under her editorship, W. R. Scott published Edith Thacher Hurd's first book, Hurry Hurry, and Esphyr Slobodkina's classic Caps for Sale.

-The New York Public Library initially banned Good Night Moon due to the influence of retired librarian Anne Carrol Moore, who reportedly "hated" the book.
+The New York Public Library initially banned Goodnight Moon due to the influence of retired librarian Anne Carrol Moore, who reportedly "hated" the book.
 It wasn't until 1972 that the book was finally made available to patrons.

 From 1944 to 1946, Doubleday published three picture books written by Brown under the pseudonym "Golden MacDonald" (coopted from her friend's handyman) and illustrated by Leonard Weisgard.
 Weisgard was a runner-up for the Caldecott Medal in 1946, and he won the 1947 Medal for Little Lost Lamb and The Little Island.
 Two more of their collaborations appeared in 1953 and 1956, after Brown's death.
 The Little Fisherman, illustrated by Dahlov Ipcar, was published in 1945.
 The Little Fur Family, illustrated by Garth Williams, was published in 1946.
-Early in the 1950s she wrote several books for the Little Golden Books series, including The Color Kittens, Mister Dog, and Scuppers The Sailor Dog.
+Early in the 1950s, she wrote several books for the Little Golden Books series, including The Color Kittens, Mister Dog, and Scuppers The Sailor Dog.